-Lawson's red Christmas cake made of French chocolate ganache, chocolate mousse and berry flavored sponge cake, sold for \$2.70.
+Lawson's seasonal chocolate cake collaborated with Belgian chocolate brand Godiva and made of French chocolate and raspberry ganache, sold for \$3.60.

 vii.
 Premium Bento - Three Star Lunch Boxes

 The area of sharpest growth in the food industry has been ready-to-eat products.
 As mentioned before, many consumers purchase take-out lunches at convenience stores or similar retail shops that can be eaten quickly at the office or elsewhere.
 These are often sold for 600 yen or less.
 To compete with these retailers, food service operators now offer premium bento boxes.
 They have steadily increased the freshness, quality, and variety of the take-away foods they offer, providing a more attractive menu selection to consumers for a higher price than the convenience stores.
 U.S. exporters that provide the kinds of products that would fit lunchbox-type or Home Meal Replacement items should consider approaching assemblers of these types of foods.